Baoulettes/Dokkan_eventslist_translation/README.md

 To compile it require Unidokkan SDK R8.
 Made with with the huge help ThievingSix from Unidokkan's discord !
-Do not forget to say him tanks eheh :)
+Do not forget to say him thanks eheh :)